From Just Chatting to Music, Live Streaming Is Not Just for Gamers

-When asked about what are streamers or what you associate Twitch with, “gaming” and “esports” are the first terms that might come to mind.
+What do you associate Twitch with?
+Probably “gaming” and “esports” are the first terms that come to your mind.
 While those topics are still very popular, they aren’t the only kind of content available on this platform anymore.
-There’s a wealth of different categories to choose from, like Just Chatting and Sports, and they are picking up steam recently.
+There’s a wealth of different categories to choose from, like Just Chatting and Sports.
+And they are picking up steam recently.
 If you think live streaming is just for gamers, prepare to have your mind blown!

 You don’t have to just take our word for this – the numbers speak for themselves.
 This category was actually the most popular one on Twitch in April 2021, according to the “State of the Stream for April 2021” report released by StreamElements and Rainmaker.gg.
 It clocked in at 283 million hours watched – almost 50 million more than its closest competitor.